 Nancy Baker lives in East York.
 She is the author of three novels and a collection of short fiction.
 Last updated Halloween, 2008.

 Chris Banks is the author of four books of poetry.
 His first full-length collection, Bonfires, was awarded the Jack Chalmers Award for Poetry.
 His work has appeared in publications including the New Quarterly, Arc, and the Antigonish Review.
 He lives and writes in Waterloo, Ontario.
 Last updated winter, 2018–2019.

 Von Bark lives in Little Italy.
 He is a writer who is descended from a race of giant amphibians.
 Last updated summer, 2008.

 David Alan Barry

 David Alan Barry lives in the Palmerston area.
 He works with seniors and writes in his spare time.
 Last updated Christmas, 1999.

 Gary Barwin is a writer, composer, and multimedia artist.
-His most recent books are the short fiction collection I, Dr. Greenblatt, Orthodontist, 251–1457 and the novel Yiddish for Pirates.
-He lives in Hamilton and has contributed to the magazine since 2001.
-Last updated winter, 2015–2016.
+His books include Nothing the Same, Everything Haunted: The Ballad of Motl the Cowboy, which won the Canadian Jewish Literary Award for fiction, and Yiddish for Pirates.
+He first contributed to the magazine in 2001.
+Last updated fall, 2022.